 - Age.
 If your age is more than 50 then you have more chances of heart attack than a younger male or female.

 - Smoking.
 Active or passive smoking builds up calcium ( rock-like substance) in your arteries which is severe is different from plaques.

 - High blood pressure.
 Over time, high blood pressure can damage arteries that feed your heart.

 - High blood cholesterol

 - Obesity.
 Obesity is associated with high blood cholesterol levels, high triglyceride levels, high blood pressure and diabetes and is indirectly a direct cause of myocardial infarction.

 - Diabetes.
-Diabetic patient are more prone to deposit more cholesterol and uncontrolled insulin levels also causes heart attack.
+A diabetic patient is more prone to deposit more cholesterol and uncontrolled insulin levels also cause a heart attack.

 - Illicit drugs.
 Using stimulant drugs, such as cocaine or amphetamines, can trigger a spasm of your coronary arteries that can cause a heart attack.

 Heart attack can be and can not be associated with complications, which can be:

 - Heart failure